potpiejimmy/dncash-io/README.md

 ### Redis (optional)

 Redis is used to support trigger and websocket notifications in a load-balancing environment with multiple server instances.
+It is also used to support atomic single executions of scheduled jobs in the cluster.
 In a single instance or development environment, installation of Redis is optional.
 Set the environment variable USE_REDIS=true if you want to enable cluster support.
 Optionally set the variable REDIS_URL=redis://host:port if Redis is not running locally.

 ### MQTT (optional)